core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{RFC9528}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that:

-* If the peer is a CAPABLE device, it SHOULD store Latest Master Secret and Latest Master Salt on disk.

-   As an exception, this does not apply to possible temporary OSCORE Security Contexts used during a key update procedure, such as CTX\_1 used during the KUDOS execution.
+* If the peer is a CAPABLE device, it MUST store Latest Master Secret and Latest Master Salt on disk, with the exception of possible temporary OSCORE Security Contexts used during a key update procedure, such as CTX_1 used during the KUDOS execution.
 That is, the OSCORE Master Secret and Master Salt from such temporary Security Contexts are not stored on disk.

 * The peer MUST store Latest Master Secret and Latest Master Salt in volatile memory, thus making them available to OSCORE message processing and possible key update procedures.